Rumparooz Pocket Review

 The newborn sized insert has an hour-glass shape which reduces the amount of material in the center and is more comfortable for young infants.
 The larger one is a simple rectangular shape that provides the bulk necessary for older babies.

-This pocket diaper ranked 1st in our absorbency testing, showing next to no green on the test filter paper.
+This pocket diaper was an excellent and leading competitor in our absorbency testing, showing next to no green on the test filter paper.
 It absorbed the mock urine very quickly, and the microfleece lining did a great job of locking away the moisture inside the diaper.
 When used with a baby tester, both the liner and baby's bum were dry to the touch after changes.

-If you are interested in using more natural fibers, Kanga Care provides 2 alternative insert options for the Pocket: the Hemp 6r Soaker Insert (55% hemp, 45% certified organic cotton) and the Kanga Care Bamboo 6r Soaker Insert (50% bamboo, 20% organic cotton, 30% poly fleece).
+If you are interested in using natural fibers, Kanga Care provides two alternative insert options for the Pocket.
+There is the Hemp 6r Soaker Insert (55% hemp, 45% certified organic cotton) and the Kanga Care Bamboo 6r Soaker Insert (50% bamboo, 20% organic cotton, 30% poly fleece).
 While we did not evaluate these inserts in our tests, both of these options are made specifically for the Rumparooz Pocket and should perform well in combination with this diaper.